Last Updated: December 31th, 2018

 - Right to Restrict – the right to request that we temporarily or permanently stop processing all or some of your personal data;

-- The right to object to your personal data being processed for direct marketing purposes;
+- Right to Object – the right, at any time, to object to us processing your personal data on: grounds relating to your particular situation; the right to object to your personal data being processed for direct marketing purposes;

 - Right to Data Portability – the right to request a copy of your personal data in electronic format and the right to transmit that personal data for use in another party’s service; and